raihahahan/singapore-places-names/README.md

 ## Roadmap
 - [ ] Remove "(Formerly known as...)" from list items if it exists.
 - [ ] Remove any square brackets from list items if it exists.
-- [ ] Create a Python bot to listen to changes to the Wikipedia site and update wikiChanges.txt

 <!-- CONTRIBUTING -->
 ## Contributing